Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Hardware Implementation

 \subsection{Preliminary Error Analysis on inference using LeNet-Accel}

-Following is the numerical comparison of the output of LeNet-Accel when done using standard convolution and using conv\_approx().
-The tunable threshold has been set to approximate products which are less than 1\% of the largest product.
+The following is a numerical comparison of one particular output of LeNet-Accel when done using standard convolution and using conv\_approx().
+The tunable threshold has been set to approximate products that are less than 1\% of the largest product.
 The mean absolute error percentage is 0.97\% and the median absolute error percentage is 0.65\%.
-Errors are <1\% except for two low magnitude outliers making them more susceptible to percentage changes.
-We see that it is extremely unlikely for the inference to change due to this approximation being performed at this threshold.
+Errors are less than 1\% except for two low magnitude outliers, making them more susceptible to percentage changes.
+It is seen that it is extremely unlikely for the inference to change due to this approximation being performed at this threshold.
 More thorough analysis is performed in the subsequent section.

 {

 }